EngineersNeedArt/SoftDorothy-SharewareProjects/README.md

 <img width="600" src="https://github.com/EngineersNeedArt/SoftDorothy-SharewareProjects/blob/cf97f4e9f7a9f5dcb93dcbcd2590a911ebf91245/Images/PararenaTestDish.jpg">
 </p>

-It was cool enough in terms of the physics modelling, but could there be a fun game in it?
+It was cool enough in terms of the physics modeling, but could there be a fun game in it?
 You never know until you try.
 And when pondering what game I could make out of it, Rollerball did in fact come to mind.

 What resulted was probably the most difficult to play game that I wrote.
 My understanding is that most people didn't enjoy it though.
 Sometimes in writing games you throw things at the wall and they just don't stick (but for perhaps a clutch of ardent fans).